 RJ45 vs SFP: Reliability.
 Fiber is often considered more reliable due to its properties.
 RJ45 Ethernet cable has the risk of EMI (Electromagnetic Interference) since it uses electric signals which can be easily affected by some external elements, such as high voltage.

 RJ45 vs SFP: Latency.
 When connecting devices at a considerable distance, SFP ports have a lower latency compared to RJ45 ports that can give a worse service.

 RJ45 vs SFP: Power Consumption.
 SFP ports have a lower consumption compared to RJ45 ports.
 Especially in a large network, the consumption difference is going to be far more obvious.

 RJ45 vs SFP: Future Network Upgrade.
-If you’re planning to move to higher bandwidth, e.g. 10 Gbps, in the near future, fiber optic cable is more future-proof compared with Cat5e/Cat6 RJ45 Ethernet cable.
+If you’re planning to move to higher bandwidth, e.g. 10 Gbps, in the near future, SFP ports that support fiber optic cable are more future-proof compared with Cat5e/Cat6 RJ45 Ethernet cable.

 Except for the above principles for choosing SFP 1000Mbps vs RJ45 1000Mbps, this part will introduce some real cases to give you a better understanding of the selection between RJ45 and SFP port.

 Case description: Two Gigabit switches are needed to connect two buildings 300 feet (91 meters) apart.
 For RJ45 switch vs SFP switch, which one should we choose?